Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Conclusions

 \section{Conclusions}

-We have developed an MQDT in a complete numerical approach using standard Numerov-Cooley algorithm and the numerical solution of the Wronskian equation.
-One of the primary base functions $\phi_i(r)$ is calculated by single-channel inward propagation from asymptotic region to short range.
+We have developed MQDT in a complete numerical approach using the standard Numerov-Cooley algorithm and the numerical solution of the Wronskian equation.
+One of the primary base functions $\phi_i(r)$ is calculated by single-channel inward propagation from the asymptotic region to the short range.
 The other base function is calculated by numerically solving the Wronskian equation.
-In our method, we select a matching point $r_m$ near a separation where first anti-node of function $\phi_i(r)$ for a closed channel $i$ appears as it propagates inward, and so it lies in classically allowed region.
-After making inward propagation, an outward propagation is carried out in matrix form.
-During the propagation, linear independence is maintained throughout short as well as long range regime.
+In our method, we select a matching point $r_m$ near a separation where the first anti-node of the function $\phi_i(r)$ for a closed channel $i$ appears as it propagates inward, and so it lies in a classically allowed region.
+After making an inward propagation, an outward propagation is carried out in matrix form.
+During the propagation, linear independence is maintained throughout the short as well as the long-range regime.
 In our method, linear independence is automatically maintained since outward multichannel propagation is carried out only within the classically allowed region.
-Linear independence becomes a particular issue of concern when multichannel wave function or matrix wave function is propagated through classically forbidden region.
-We have applied our method in three cases: (i) a standard two-channel model calculation is used for describing the $s$-wave Feshbach resonance of $^{85}$Rb atoms, (ii) a five-channel calculation is performed to describe the $s$-wave magnetic Feshbach resonance of fermionic $^6$Li system near the magnetic field $B = 832.1$ G. and (iii) a six-channel calculation is carried out to calculate the $d$-wave FR of $^{85}$Rb-$^{87}$Rb system near the magnetic field 424.1 G. While the first two cases are considered only to standardize our method, new results are obtained in the third case.
-Our results on $d$-wave FR reasonably agree well with the experimental observations as reported in \cite{you2017} a few years ago.
+Linear independence becomes a particular issue of concern when a multichannel wave function or matrix wave function is propagated through a classically forbidden region.
+We have applied our method in three cases: (i) a standard two-channel model calculation is used for describing the $s$-wave Feshbach resonance of $^{85}$Rb atoms, (ii) a five-channel calculation is performed to describe the $s$-wave magnetic Feshbach resonance of fermionic $^6$Li system near the magnetic field $B = 832.1$ G, and (iii) a six-channel calculation is carried out to calculate the $d$-wave Feshbach resonance of $^{85}$Rb-$^{87}$Rb system near the magnetic field of 424.1 G. While the first two cases are considered only to standardize our method, new results are obtained in the third case.
+Our results on $d$-wave Feshbach resonance reasonably agree well with the experimental observations as reported in \cite{you2017} a few years ago.